apivich-h/apivich-h.github.io/pages/blog.md

 permalink: /blog/
 ---

 Here I keep a record of things that have been on my mind enough that I have decided to write a post about.
-Some of these are academic, while some are just a post that serves for my own self-reflection.
+It acts more like a scrap book of random things I sometimes write to, rather than a diary which I regularly update.
+Some of the posts are academic, while some are more of my self-reflection.

 My posts have also been categorised <a href="{{ site.baseurl }}/categories/">here</a> for easier searching.